Professor of Politics

 Some of the findings confirmed commonly held views, but the research revealed some surprises.

-Anti-Semitism, and the dismissal of such in the Labour Party was a serious problem, as was Islamophobia in the Conservative Party.
+Anti-Semitism, and the dismissal of such by some of the people in the Labour Party was a serious problem, as was Islamophobia in the Conservative Party.

 By providing strong empirical evidence.
 Bale’s research has directly affected how key commentators and journalists in the national and international news media report on British political party membership.
 This has hopefully led to shifts in public perception.
 PMP’s findings have been widely reported in mainstream and alternative media sources across the political spectrum.